 Once a cluster of single-family Victorians and bungalows, the Golden Triangle has transformed into a mixed residential and commercial neighborhood.
 Just south of downtown, the Golden Triangle is bordered by Speer Boulevard, Colfax Avenue and Lincoln Street.
 In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the new Colorado History Center (opened April 28, 2012), Denver Mint and the historic Byers-Evans House Museum.

-The Collection: This high-end European market offers an eclectic mix of furniture, accessories, art and antiques.
+The Shops at 9th Avenue: This high-end European market offers an eclectic mix of furniture, accessories, art and antiques.
 Market Treats bistro is perfect for a snack, and The Collection also hosts an on going lecture series.
 899 Broadway.

 Walker Fine Art: Beautiful, contemporary mixed media and sculpture in stone, steel, bronze and glass featuring regional, national and international artists.
 300 W. 11th Avenue.